Revised January 2025

 All membership classes except Life Members shall pay dues annually by January 31 of each year for the membership year which runs January 1 through December 31.

-Any Full Member, Life Member, Associate Member or Student Member who violates the Bylaws or the Code of Ethics of the Association will be suspended upon recommendation by the Executive Committee and by two-thirds (2/3) majority vote of the Board of Directors.
+Any Full Member, Life Member, Associate Member, Clinical Fellow, Student Member, or Affiliate Member who violates the Bylaws or the Code of Ethics of the Association will be suspended upon recommendation by the Executive Committee and by two-thirds (2/3) majority vote of the Board of Directors.
 Persons who have been suspended may be reinstated after one (1) year upon the recommendation of the Executive Committee and by two-thirds (2/3) majority vote of the Board of Directors.

 ARTICLE IV.
 BOARD OF DIRECTORS

-3. Eligibility for Election to Board of Directors.
-Persons nominated to the Board of Directors shall be Full Members, or Life Members, previously holding Full Member status who have been members for at least one year.
+Individuals nominated to the Board of Directors shall be Full Members or Life Members who have previously held Full Member status and have been members for at least one year.

-4. Terms of Office.
-The thirteen (13) Directors will be elected by the membership for staggered terms of three years beginning July 1 and ending June 30.
-Transitionally, Directors in place on January 1, 2012 will complete that year’s term 6 months early on June 30, 2012.
+The Board of Directors will be elected by the membership for terms of two years beginning July 1 and ending June 30.

-Directors serving their first three-year term may be re-elected to an additional three year term, after which time they cannot be re-elected without being absent from the Board for at least one year.
+Directors serving their first two-year term may be re-elected to an additional two year term, after which time they cannot be re-elected without being absent from the Board for at least one year.

 The Student Representative shall be appointed by the Director of University Services for a one-year term.
 The Student Representative shall be a member in good standing of LSHA and of a Louisiana university NSSLHA Chapter.

-6. Meetings.
 The Board of Directors will meet no fewer than two times a year, in addition to the annual Convention Meeting.
+The Student Representative will attend these meetings as a non-voting member.

 The presence of a simple majority shall constitute a quorum, which shall include the President or the President-Elect who shall preside at every official meeting.

 Proxy voting shall not be permitted.
-Mail, telephone, voice mail, electronic, or fax voting is permitted.
+Mail, telephone, voice mail, or electronic voting is permitted.

 All meetings shall be conducted in accordance with the most recent edition of Robert’s Rules of Order, duly revised.

-10. Changes.
-Major changes, additions or deletions in the role and responsibilities of the Executive Secretary, consultants, insurance, or other policies and procedures must be made by resolution and approval of the majority of all members of the Board of Directors.
+Major changes, additions or deletions in the role and responsibilities and/or policies and procedures must be made by resolution and approval of the majority of all members of the Board of Directors.

 ARTICLE V. ELECTIONS

-1. Elections of Directors.
-Elections for members of the Board of Directors shall be held annually by electronic or nonelectronic ballot prior to the annual convention.
+Elections for members of the Board of Directors shall be held annually by electronic ballot prior to the annual convention.
 The election process may be held at a time deemed by the Board as appropriate in the event that the annual convention is held in the Spring or Summer.
 Members will be notified of the election results in the newsletter.

-Submit the slate electronic or nonelectronic means, to the membership for election.
+Submit the slate electronic means to the membership for election.

 Nominees receiving a plurality of votes shall be considered duly elected.